Synthesis Essay & AP Lang: Examples, How to Write & Tips

 How It Works:

-• Each body paragraph should have a main point that supports the thesis.
+Each body paragraph should make one main point that supports the thesis.

-• Within each paragraph, you integrate evidence primarily from multiple sources relevant to that point.
+Within that paragraph, use evidence from multiple sources related to the same point.

 Introduction: